oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/new_developers.md

    If this succeeds, you can enter `using Oscar` in Julia and it will use your local copy.
 5. Once you are done editing, push your branch and open a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
-It is recommended that you open a draft [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to the main Oscar repository as soon as you start working.
-That way Oscar developers are aware of work being done and can give feedback early in the process.
+It is recommended that you open a draft [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to the main OSCAR repository as soon as you start working.
+That way OSCAR developers are aware of work being done and can give feedback early in the process.
 6. Once you have finished your work, mark your [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) as ready.
 It will then be reviewed and, probably after feedback and requests for changes,